mercadopago/devsite-docs/guides/online-payments/checkout-pro/introduction.en.md

 # What's Checkout Pro?

-Checkout Pro is an integration that allows you to **charge your customers through our web form from any device in a simple, fast and secure way.**
+Checkout Pro is an integration that allows you to **charge your customers through our web form from any device in a simple, fast, and secure way.**

 ----[mla]----
 ![Basic-Checkout](/images/web-payment-checkout/cho-modal-mobile.png)